thecfu/scraparr/README.md

 > [!NOTE]
 > If your using any v1 Version check the Readme of the [v1 Branch](https://github.com/thecfu/scraparr/tree/v1#readme)

+> [!WARNING]
+> If using the Docker Variant you need to use the IP or configure & use the extra_host `host.docker.internal:host-gateway`

+Scraparr can be configured either by using a [config.yaml](config.yaml) file or by setting environment variables.
+For environment variables, please refer to the [sample.env](sample.env) file.
+You can set them directly as environment options or create an `.env` file and import it using your container host.

+> [!IMPORTANT]
+> The environment variables don't support the configuration of Multiple Instances to use them you need to switch to the config

-Scraparr need's to be configured using a [config.yaml](config.yaml) file.
-Ensure the configuration specifies the URLs and API keys for the *arr services you want to monitor.
+Make sure the configuration specifies the URLs and API keys for the *arr services you want to monitor.

+### Config.yaml

 Template for Service inside the config.yaml: